 The Ocean at the End of the Lane Information

-The creative team of The Ocean at the End of the Lane includes set designs by Fly Davis, costume and puppet design by Samuel Wyer, lighting by Paule Constable, sound designs by Ian Dickinson, puppetry direction by Finn Caldwell, movement by Steven Hoggett and compositions by Jherek Bischoff.
+The Ocean at the End of the Lane creative team includes set design by Fly Davis, costume and puppet design by Samuel Wyer, lighting by Paule Constable, sound designs by Ian Dickinson, puppetry direction by Finn Caldwell, movement by Steven Hoggett and compositions by Jherek Bischoff.

 Pre Visit Requirements (ATG)

 We recommend that you wear a mask while inside this venue.

 You are required to show proof of a negative Covid-19 test or proof of vaccination in order to attend this performance.